CDA FAQ | JCTC

 • IEC 200 Guidance of Young Children

 Each 3-credit college course is worth 40 training hours.
-In these classes you will complete the following:
+In these classes, you will complete the following:

 • 120 hours of training in Early Childhood Education

-• Your Professional Portfolio
+• Your Professional Portfolio, including a resource file

-Council for Special Recognition
+Council for Professional Recognition

-Washington, DC 20009-3575
+Washington, DC 20005

-(800) 424-4310
+1 (800) 424-4310

-The CDA Credential is valid for 3 years from the date of the award, and can be renewed for 5-year periods.
+The CDA Credential is valid for 3 years from the date of the award and can be renewed for 5-year periods.

 Renewal of the CDA Credential includes the following:

-• 4.5 Continuing Education Units, or a 3-credit college course
+• 4.5 Continuing Education Units, or a 3-credit college course verified by an Early Childhood Education Professional

-• A minimum of 80 hours work experience with young children (within the year)
+• A minimum of 80 hours work experience with young children

 • Letter of recommendation from an Early Childhood Education Professional